-To ensure that higher education students and academic staff are fully informed of the procedures to uphold the principles of Academic Integrity.
+To ensure that Higher Education students and academic employees are fully informed of the procedures to uphold the principles of Academic Integrity.

-The Faculty of Higher Education is committed to the development of student's academic skills by adopting a proactive and positive approach to embedding the principles of academic integrity into academic practice.
+The Faculty of Higher Education is committed to the development of students' academic skills by adopting a proactive and positive approach to embedding the principles of academic integrity into academic practice.

-Examples of proactive approaches might be:
+Examples of proactive approaches include:

-- information regarding academic integrity is available to all students via the learning management system and other communication methods; - academic integrity principles and academic conventions are introduced and practiced in the curriculum; - students are supported by Learning Support advisors to understand and practice academic conventions: - academic staff are supported in adopting approaches to promote positive academic practice.
+- information regarding academic integrity being available to all students via the Learning Management System (LMS) and other communication methods. - academic integrity principles and academic conventions being introduced and practiced in the curriculum. - students being supported by Learning Support advisors to understand and practice academic conventions. - academic employees being supported in adopting approaches to promote positive academic practice.